-At June 30, 2008 and December 31, 2007, the aggregate fair value of those financial instruments utilized in connection with Enterprise Products Partners' natural gas marketing activities was an asset of \$9.6 million and a liability of \$0.3 million, respectively.
-Enterprise Products Partners' natural gas marketing business and its related use of financial instruments has increased significantly since December 31, 2007.
-We utilize mark-to-market accounting for substantially all of the instruments utilized in connection with our natural gas marketing activities.
+At September 30, 2008 and December 31, 2007, the aggregate fair values of those financial instruments utilized in connection with Enterprise Products Partners' natural gas marketing activities was an asset of \$0.8 million and a liability of \$0.3 million, respectively.
+Enterprise Products Partners' natural gas marketing business and its related use of financial instruments has increased since December 31, 2007.
+For additional information regarding Enterprise Products Partners' natural gas marketing activities, see Note 3.
+Enterprise Products Partners currently utilizes mark-to-market accounting for substantially all of the financial instruments utilized in connection with its natural gas marketing activities.